awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 Log files can also be rotated according to their size, as specified in the `log_rotation_size` parameter\.
 This parameter specifies that the log should be rotated when it reaches the size \(in kilobytes\)\.
 The default `log_rotation_size` is 100000 kB \(kilobytes\) for an Aurora PostgreSQL DB cluster, but you can set this to anywhere from 50,000 to 1,000,000 kilobytes\.

-The log file names are based on the file name pattern of the [https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-FILENAME](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-FILENAME) parameter\.
-You can specify file names per hour or per minute, as follows:
+The log file names are based on the file name pattern specified in the `log_filename` parameter\.
+The available settings for this parameter are as follows:
++ `postgresql.log.%Y-%m-%d` – Default format for the log file name\.
+Includes the year, month, and date\.
++ `postgresql.log.%Y-%m-%d-%H` – Hour format for log file name\.
+Sets the granularity of log to hours\.
 + `postgresql.log.%Y-%m-%d-%H%M` – Minute format for log file name\.
 Sets the granularity of the log to less than an hour\.
-Supported by PostgreSQL version and higher only\.
-+ `postgresql.log.%Y-%m-%d-%H` – Hour format for log file name\.
-Sets the granularity of log to hours\.

 If you set `log_rotation_age` parameter to less than 60 minutes, be sure to also set the `log_filename` parameter to the minute format\.

-For more information, see [https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-ROTATION-AGE](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-ROTATION-AGE) and [https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-ROTATION-SIZE](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-ROTATION-SIZE) in the *PostgreSQL documentation*\.
+For more information, see [https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-ROTATION-AGE](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-ROTATION-AGE) and [https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-ROTATION-SIZE](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-ROTATION-SIZE) in the PostgreSQL documentation\.

 ### Setting the log destination<a name="USER_LogAccess.Concepts.PostgreSQL.Log_Format"></a>